Bembo: History

 The regular (roman) style of Bembo is based on Griffo's typeface for Manutius.
 Griffo, sometimes called Francesco da Bologna (of Bologna), was an engraver who created designs by cutting punches in steel.
 These were used as a master to stamp matrices, the moulds used to cast metal type.

 Manutius at first printed works only in Greek.
 His first printing in the Latin alphabet, in February 1496 (1495 by the Venetian calendar), was a book entitled Petri Bembi de Aetna Angelum Chabrielem liber.
 This book, usually now called De Aetna, was a short 60-page text about a journey to Mount Etna, written by the young Italian humanist poet Pietro Bembo, who would later become a Cardinal, secretary to Pope Leo X and lover of Lucrezia Borgia.

 Griffo was one of the first punchcutters to fully express the character of the humanist hand that contemporaries preferred for manuscripts of classics and literary texts, in distinction to the book hand humanists dismissed as a gothic hand or the everyday chancery hand.
 One of the main characteristics that distinguished Griffo's work from most of the earlier "Venetian" tradition of roman type by Nicolas Jenson and others is the now-normal horizontal cross-stroke of the "e", a letterform which Manutius popularised.
 Modern font designer Robert Slimbach has described Griffo's work as a breakthrough leading to an "ideal balance of beauty and functionality", as earlier has Harry Carter.
-The type is sometimes known as the "Aldine roman" after Manutius' name.
+The type is sometimes known as the "Aldine roman" in reference to Aldus Manutius's given name.